howToCodeWell/code-challenges/src/markdown-pages/2020/march.md

 date: "2020-03-01"
 title: "March 2020 Code Challenges"
 youtube_id: ""
-technologies: ['js', 'html', 'php', 'css]
+technologies: ['js', 'html', 'php', 'css']
-challengers: ['']
+challengers: []
 ---
 We are going to be build a game!
 It's going to take a couple of months and this is the first part

-## Part 1 - Building the game
+# Building a fighting game (Part 1)
 In this challenge you will be setting up the game environment You can mix PHP, JavaScript, HTML and CSS.
-Please do not use any frameworks or libraries!
+Frameworks are allowed however bonus points if you don't use frameworks

 ## Level 1 - Build a table
-- Build a semantically correct table with the following headers:
+- Build a semantically correct HTML table with the following headers:
     - Name
     - Type
     - Strength